-- 1. The Primary Shares have been duly authorized by all necessary corporate action on the part of the Company and, when issued, delivered and paid for as contemplated in the Registration Statement, and in accordance with the terms of the Underwriting Agreement, the Primary Shares will be validly issued, fully-paid and non-assessable. - 2.
-The Secondary Shares have been duly authorized by all necessary corporate action on the part of the Company and are validly issued, fully-paid and non-assessable.
+1. The Primary Shares have been duly authorized by all necessary corporate action on the part of the Company and, when issued, delivered and paid for as contemplated in the Registration Statement, and in accordance with the terms of the Underwriting Agreement, the Primary Shares will be validly issued, fully-paid and non-assessable.

+2. The Secondary Shares have been duly authorized by all necessary corporate action on the part of the Company and, when issued, delivered and paid for in connection with the Reorganization Transactions as described in the Registration Statement pursuant to the Merger Agreements, the Secondary Shares will be validly issued, fully-paid and non-assessable.